genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 |image47|

-An additional useful option is “Strand-specific reads”.
+An additional useful option is "Strand-specific reads".
 The application takes into account the direction of the read and the reference, so that a read from the wrong direction, even if it is mapped to the right place, will not be counted.
 This option can be useful if your data is strand-specific and you are interested in counting of reads overlapping with feature regarding to whether these reads are mapped to the same or the opposite strand as the feature.
-Choose “yes”, if the reads were mapped to the same strand as the feature and “reverse” - if the reads were mapped on the opposite strand as the feature.
-Specify “no”, if you don’t consider strand-specificity.
+Choose "yes", if the reads were mapped to the same strand as the feature and "reverse" - if the reads were mapped on the opposite strand as the feature.
+Specify "no", if you don’t consider strand-specificity.

 Spliced Mapping and quantification with Kallisto